 Hydroxycut is one of the most popular weight loss supplements in the U.S., selling over 100 million bottles.

-In this article we’ll review the formulation of some of Hydroxycut’s most popular products based on medical research to determine if it’s safe and likely to be effective for weight loss.
+In this article we’ll review the ingredients in some of Hydroxycut’s most popular products based on medical research to give our take on whether this product is safe and likely to be effective for weight loss.
 We’ll also highlight some concerning side effects found in research studies.

 There is a concerning amount of research on acute liver injury associated with Hydroxycut use.
 A medical review from 2008 highlighted two case reports of patients who developed hepatitis shortly after taking Hydroxycut.
-Hepatitis is a serious medical condition where the liver becomes inflamed, and can lead to long-term consequences if not treated rapidly.
+Hepatitis is a serious medical condition where the liver becomes inflamed, and can lead to death if not treated appropriately.

-The review couldn’t definitively conclude that the hepatitis was caused by Hydroxycut, because the patients could have just happened to get sick right after taking it, but the authors described Hydroxycut supplementation in both cases "as the most likely etiology for acute liver injury."
+The review authors couldn’t definitively conclude that the hepatitis was caused by Hydroxycut, because the patients could have just happened to get sick right after taking it, but the authors described Hydroxycut supplementation in both cases "as the most likely etiology for acute liver injury."

-The Food and Drug Administration (FDA) which regulates supplements in the U.S. published a Health Hazard Evaluation of the supplement, concluding that “it is very likely that exposure to Hydroxycut can cause idiosyncratic hepatotoxicity”.
+The Food and Drug Administration (FDA) which regulates supplements in the U.S. published a Health Hazard Evaluation of Hydroxycut, concluding that “it is very likely that exposure to Hydroxycut can cause idiosyncratic hepatotoxicity”.
 In layman’s terms, that means that the supplement can harm the liver.